-The "About this Device" page shows the firmware version information.
+The "About this Device" page shows the firmware version information and the product serial number.
 You can access this page from the Main Menu or the User Station Configuration window.

 - In the User Station Configuration window, click Maintenance > About this Device. - In the Main Menu, choose Help > About this Device.